imagico/osm-carto-alternative-colors/README.md

 * rendering of landuse=salt_pond
 * rendering of natura=ridge and natural=arete with a linear structure pattern
 * golf course rendering derived from the French style
+* rendering sport type on pitches using single symbol patterns

 # Cartographic principles